Createdd/Writing/2020/articles/visualizeLayersCNN.md

     im = Image.fromarray(im).resize(display_size)
     display(im)
 ```
-Scrolling through them looks like this:
+Scrolling through them looks like this (I created a .gif file):

 ![](../assets/block1_conv1_fm.gif)

+With the resize fuctionality it is possible to inspect all images at a proper size.

-## A neural transfer approach
+## Bonus -  A neural transfer approach

 Style image
 ![](../assets/visualizeLayersCNN_2020-10-22-16-22-51.png)